vesoft-inc/nebula-docs/docs-2.0/graph-computing/use-explorer.md

 !!! enterpriseonly

-    Nebula Explorer is only available in the enterprise version.
+    To apply for the Nebula Explorer installation package, send mail at `inquiry@vesoft.com`.